yuichiro-s/js-double-array-trie/README.md

 # js-double-array-trie
 An implementation of static trie using double array.
 Currently, only string keys and int32 values are supported.

 ## Install

-Go to `js-double-array-trie`, then
 ```
 npm install
 ```

 ## Test

-Go to `js-double-array-trie`, then
 ```
 npm test
 ```

 ## Usage
 See `js-double-array-trie/test/js-double-array-trie.test.ts`

 ```ts